Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Channel Model and Problem Formulation

-In this subsection, we establish a new beam domain \textit{a priori} channel model.
-We denote by $\Hkmn$ the channel matrix from the BS to the $k$-th UE at the $n$th block of slot $m$.
-Let $\theta_r$ denote the angle of arrival at the user side and $\theta_t,\phi_t$ denote the polar and azimuthal angles of departure at the BS.
-The steering vector $\mathbf{a}_r(u_r) \in \mathbb{C}^{M_k \times 1}$ at the user side is given by
+In this subsection, we introduce a beam based \textit{a priori} statistical channel model.
+We denote by $\Hkmn^H$ the channel vector from the BS to the $k$-th UE at the $n$th block of subframe $m$.